KodeWorker/Python-Design-Patterns/readme.md

 Define a grammatical representation for a language and an interpretor to interpret the grammar.

+    [Client] ---> [ExpressionBase] ------------------
+        |               ^   ^                       |
+        |               |   |                       |
+        v               |   ---------- [NonterminalExpression]
+    [Context]   [TerminalExpression]

 - Client: build the tree of expressions, the interpret method of the top item in the tree is then called
 - Context(Optional): used to store any information that needs to be available to all expression objects
 - ExpressionBase: base class defining the Interpret method
 - TerminalExpression: can be interpreted in a single object
 - NonterminalExpression: aggregates containing one or more further expressions, each of which may be terminal or non-terminal

-    [Client] ---> [ExpressionBase] ------------------
-        |               ^   ^                       |
-        |               |   |                       |
-        v               |   ---------- [NonterminalExpression]
-    [Context]   [TerminalExpression]

 ## The State Pattern

 [Description #1]
 Allow an object to alter its behavior when its internal state changes.

-- Define a Context class to present a single interface to the outside world.
-- Define a State abstract base class.
-- Represent the different states of the state machine as derived classes of the State base class.
-- Maintain a pointer to the current state in the context class
-- To change the state of the state machine, change the current state pointer

     [Context / Request()] <state>---> [State / Handle()] <---------------
         .                               ^                               |